seifsheikhelarab/ecommerce-app/README.md

 - **Admin Features** (To be implemented):
   - Add, update, and delete products.
   - Manage user accounts and orders.

+## API Documentation

+For detailed API documentation, refer to the [Postman Collection](https://documenter.getpostman.com/view/38348561/2sAYX2NjE7) (to be implemented).

 ## Installation